JaklinB/StaffManagementSystem/README.md

 # Overview

 The Staff Management System is a Java application designed to facilitate the management of staff-related data within an organization.
 It offers a structured and user-friendly interface, streamlining various operations associated with staff management.
-This system is ideal for HR departments and organizational administrators looking to maintain comprehensive records of their staff members.

 # Features
 Interactive Menu: A user-friendly interface ensures easy navigation and operation of the system.